cm1500448-sketch/afyafit/README.md

 - **Daily steps** — NIH / CDC Physical Activity Guidelines for Americans
 - **Calorie targets** — USDA Dietary Guidelines 2020–2025
 - **Youth age range** — African Union / Constitution of Kenya 2010 (ages 6–35)

----

-## License

-This project was developed as an academic final year project at The Catholic University of Eastern Africa.